 Filter IPv4 Connections

-Linux network stack supports different protocols but as we know IPv4 is the most popular one which is mainly used for internet.
-While printing network protocols all of them are listed like IPv4, IPv6, Apple Talk etc. IPv4 protocols connections and sockets can be filtered with
+Linux network stack supports different protocols but as we know IPv4 is the most popular one which is mainly used for the internet.
+While printing network protocols all of them are listed like IPv4, IPv6, Apple Talk, etc. IPv4 protocols connections and sockets can be filtered with

 --ipv4 option like below.